 What Will They Ask Your Job Reference

 What were the candidate’s primary responsibilities?
-Here is another area you want to make sure matches the information you shared during the interview and your resume.
+Here is another area you want to make sure matches the information you shared on your resume and during the interview.
 Unfortunately, by the time the hiring manager gets to the references, it’s too late for you to go back and “fix” an embellishment.
 Talk to your references ahead of time to make sure that they know what positions you are interviewing for.
 Ask them to highlight the tasks which are pertinent to the job the hiring manager is calling about.

 Please describe the quality of their work.
-The hiring manager is going to ask if you paid.
 Did you make a lot of errors?
 No one wants to hire a candidate that produces sloppy work.

-What are the candidate’s areas of strength or weakness?
+What are their strengths or weaknesses?
 Did you think this question was only asked during the interview?
-Think again.
 Remember, it’s all about perception.
 The areas you defined as weaknesses may not be true developmental areas according to your current supervisor, the same with strengths.

 Was the candidate punctual?
-No one is going to hire a candidate who was habitually late for work in their previous job.
-Promises to arrive on time will get you nowhere.
+No one is going to hire a candidate who was habitually late for work.
 Your past habits may just come back to haunt you.

 Would you re-hire this candidate?
 This is the ultimate question.
 If you left on bad terms, you may not be considered eligible for re-hire.
 If your current company is glad to be rid of you, with plans to slam the door as you exit, a new employer may decide not to open the door.